strongloop/strongloop.com2/_posts/2020-09-16-sept-slack-qanda.md

 <!--more-->

-**Question:** Is it possible to use autogenerate timestamp property in a model?
+**Question:** Is it possible to use auto-generate timestamp property in a model?

-**Answer:** To set the property to the current datetime upon Model Create:
+**Answer:** To set the property to the current datetime upon Model Create, you can:
 ```ts
 @property({
 type: 'date',